erasmus-without-paper/ewp-specs-api-iias/endpoints/get.md

 the `application/x-www-form-urlencoded` format (for POST requests).

-### `hei_id` (required)

-Identifier of the HEI to fetch the IIA from.
-(This HEI also needs to be one of the IIA's partners.)

-This parameter is required, because one EWP Host may cover multiple HEIs, and IIA IDs are *not* universally unique by themselves.
-Also note, that it is theoretically possible for one EWP Host (covering multiple HEIs) to serve two conflicting copies of a single IIA (as, per spec, each HEI can have a copy of its own).

 ### `iia_id` or `iia_code` (repeatable, required)

 A list of local IIA identifiers OR local IIA codes to be returned (no more than `<max-iia-ids>` or `<max-iia-codes>` items, respectively).
 The requester MUST provide either a list of `iia_id` values, or a list of `iia_code` values, **but not both**.

-HEI identified by the `hei_id` parameter MUST be one of the partners of all the referenced IIAs (otherwise, IIA won't be found).

 This parameter is *repeatable*, so the request MAY contain multiple occurrences of it.
 The server is REQUIRED to process all of them.